-The elegant opera cake is composed of thin layers of cake that are soaked in a coffee syrup and then layered with coffee buttercream and chocolate ganache .
-It's assembled as a large square or rectangle and then sliced into bar-shaped slices to serve.
-We'll sing for that!
+The elegant opera cake is composed of thin layers of cake soaked in a coffee syrup, that are then layered with coffee buttercream and chocolate ganache .
+It's assembled as a large square or rectangle and sliced into bar-shaped slices to serve.
+Trust us, it's worth singing about!

 A macaron is simply a meringue-like cookie made with ground nuts.
-However, as the legend goes, some brilliant person at Ladurée in Paris had the idea to sandwich two of them together with rich cream or ganache, and a classic was born.
-In France, macarons are viewed as an artistic canvas as well as a cookie, with creative bakers producing these jewel-like confections in flavors as exotic as strawberry-balsamic, black sesame and even ketchup (which has to be tastier than it sounds, right?).
+But as the legend goes, some brilliant person at Ladurée in Paris had the idea to sandwich two of them together with rich cream or ganache, and all of a sudden a classic was born.
+In France, macarons are viewed as an artistic canvas as well as a cookie, with creative bakers producing these jewel-like confections in exotic flavors like strawberry-balsamic, black sesame and even ketchup.

 You may know this pastry as a Napoleon, but the French call it a mille-feuille (pronounced "meel-fway").
-This translates as "thousand leaves," referring to the thin and slightly crackly layers of pastry that are sandwiched with rich pastry cream and topped with (usually) marbled black-and-white icing.
-Fortunate people eat variations on this cake in Russia, the United Kingdom, Italy and Australia.
+This translates as "thousand leaves," referring to the thin and crackly layers of pastry that are sandwiched with rich pastry cream and topped with marbled black-and-white icing.
+People also eat variations on this cake in Russia, the United Kingdom, Italy and Australia.

-Think of the religieuse as a sort of tricked-out, pinkies-out cream puff .
-It's generally made up of two tiers of choux pastry — graduated in size, filled with pastry cream and covered with and held together by icing.
+Think of the religieuse as a tricked-out cream puff .
+It's generally made up of two tiers of choux pastry , filled with pastry cream and covered with and held together by icing.
 The combo of chocolate icing and piped vanilla cream looks a bit like a nun's habit, thus the name.

 Imagine a ring of choux pastry split in the middle and sandwiched with rich cream.
-That's exactly what you get with this creation — the name was inspired by a bicycle race between the French cities of Paris and Brest.
-Why?
-Because the shape looks a bicycle wheel, of course.
-There definitely couldn't be a tastier way to carbo-load before a race (at least, according to us).
+That's exactly what you get with this creation — the name was inspired by a bicycle race between the French cities of Paris and Brest, and the shape looks like a bicycle wheel, of course.
+Consider it the ideal way to carbo-load before a race (at least, according to us).

 9. St. Honoré

-St. Honoré, or Gâteau St. Honoré, starts out with a circle of puff pastry, on top of which is piped a ring of pâte à choux (choux pastry dough).
-The well in the middle is filled with crème chiboust, then topped with a series of small cream puffs dipped in caramelized sugar.
-Then the whole shebang gets finished with elaborately piped whipped cream for the ultimate fancy schmancy treat.
-It was created in honor of the French patron saint of bakers and pastry chefs, Saint Honoré, and is every bit as over-the-top as it sounds
+St. Honoré, or Gâteau St. Honoré, starts out with a circle of puff pastry, then is topped with a ring of pâte à choux (choux pastry dough).
+The well in the middle is filled with crème chiboust before it gets topped with a series of small cream puffs dipped in caramelized sugar.
+Finally, the whole shebang is finished with elaborately piped whipped cream for the ultimate fancy schmancy treat.
+It was created in honor of the French patron saint of bakers and pastry chefs, Saint Honoré, and is every bit as over-the-top-delicious as it sounds.

 10. Tarte Tatin

 This is the OG upside-down cake.
-The tart tatin is an apple tart that's baked, pastry-side up, and then flipped before serving, so the gooey butter and sugar drip onto the fruit.
-There are a number of true (or not) stories about its invention, the most famous of which involves an accidental flip from a flustered baker who just served the tart anyway.
+The tart tatin is a fruit tart that's baked pastry-side up, then flipped before serving so the gooey butter and sugar drip onto the fruit.
+There are a number of true (or not) stories about its invention; the most famous of which involves an accidental flip from a flustered baker who just served the tart anyway.
 Result: instant classic.